enumerbs/Project4-Group6/README.md

 ## Expected Outcomes
 - A trained predictive model capable of accurately forecasting retail turnover.
-- Insights into sales trends, seasonal patterns, and key drivers of sales in the Australian retail sector.
 - Visualizations   that   clearly   convey   findings   to   stakeholders   for   informed   decision- making.